huggingface/transformers/docs/source/model_doc/detr.rst

 This model was contributed by `nielsr <https://huggingface.co/nielsr>`__.
 The original code can be found `here
 <https://github.com/facebookresearch/detr>`__.

-Here's a TLDR explaining how the model works:
+Here's a TLDR explaining how :class:`~transformers.DetrForObjectDetection` works:

 First, an image is sent through a pre-trained convolutional backbone (in the paper, the authors use ResNet-50/ResNet-101).
 Let's assume we also add a batch dimension.
 This means that the input to the backbone is a